alanzvalencia/OrderBook/README.md

 # OrderBook
 Order Book Fast Algorithm developed by Alan Z. Valencia

-Order Book Algoritms are being used by Financial Platforms in Stock Exchanges
+Order Book Algorithms are being used by Financial Platforms in Stock Exchanges

 If you have any questions, you can email me at alan.valencia@icon.ph